SheepTester/uxdy/webreg-scraping/README.md

 }
 ```

 `DAY_CODE` can include 7.
 WI22 MGT 407 C00 is a lecture on Sunday.
+Even though
+it's padded, it can be four or five characters long (WI22 AESE 278D A00 on
+WThFSa, and WI22 TDAC 123 A00 on MTuWThF).

 ### Get user's schedule